 Remember the fun of playing on a playground?
 Climbing, sliding, swinging higher and higher.
-Create new memories at our Play Areas.
-Three Rivers has multiple areas designed for varying ages and abilities where toddlers to teens can let their imagination run wild.
+Create new memories at our play areas.
+Three Rivers has multiple play areas in the Twin Cities metro designed for varying ages and abilities where toddlers to teens can let their imagination run wild.
 Monkey business never sounded so fun.
 The structures are inspected every year prior to opening and daily by Three Rivers Staff to ensure safety.

-Parking and Drop-off
+Parking & Drop-off

 Daily drop-off permits apply to commercial vehicles, buses or vans.
-Reservations for commercial vehicles, buses, or vans must be made at least two weeks in advance by calling 763.559.6700.
+Reservations for commercial vehicles, buses, or vans must be made at least two weeks in advance by calling 763-559-6700.

 Make new memories eating al fresco at a Three Rivers park picnic area in a beautiful, natural setting.
 All sites have picnic tables, and most sites have other basic amenities including water fountains and permanent grills.
 Look for a peaceful, serene location or set up just steps from a rip-roaring play area.

 Swimming beaches in Three Rivers are located near play areas, trails, visitor centers and campgrounds, so you can make a day of it.
 Or try the swim ponds at Lake Minnetonka Regional Park and Elm Creek Park Reserve for the perfect mix of pool and lake.